mashenkeisraeli/corpus/README.md

 # corpus
-This is a corpus of Hittite clauses
+This is a project for developing a corpus of Hittite clauses Hittite is an ancient cuneiform language, the oldest attested among Indo-European languages